Shopify/quilt/packages/async/README.md

 - `Import` represents a value that could be default or non-default export
 - `LoadProps` are an interface that describe the shape of props that must be used for a function to be processed by the Babel plugin provided by this

-It also has two plugins that allow the module IDs that are asynchronously imported to be exposed to the application: one for Webpack, and one for Babel.
+It also includes a plugin for Babel that allows the module IDs that are asynchronously imported to be exposed to the application.

 ### Babel

 The Babel plugin is exported from the `@shopify/async/babel` entrypoint.
 This plugin accepts one option: `packages`, which should be an object where the keys are the names of packages, and the values are an array of functions that should be processed.
-This option defaults to an object containing a few Shopify-specific async packages.
+This option defaults to an object containing a few Shopify-specific async packages (`createAsyncComponent` from `@shopify/react-async`, and `createAsyncQueryComponent` from `@shopify/react-graphql`).

 ```js
 // babel.config.js